 - The Prunksaal is the center of the old imperial library located between Josephsplatz to the north and the Burggarten to the south.

 Once I entered this library, I was overwhelmed by the size of the library and the endless rows and rows of books and with each book case there was a large wooden ladder to go with it, adding to the beauty!
 I could imagine Bell swinging to and fro the rows of bookshelves on the ladders singing her heart out merrily!

 Now that I’ve had a dose of stunning libraries, I hope to visit as many as I can as we travel around Europe!
 They make want to grow my own little library!
+Visiting a library is by far one of the most unique things to do while city tripping and it’s not a place many people often think about visiting.
+But, despite being a place of silence, thought and art and philosophy, it’s a great place to appreciate some serious artwork!
 So Stay tuned for more as we check out more places!